Losing a loved one is a heart wrenching time for anyone.

 - If you’d like the funeral cars to come to your home before the funeral or take a special route to the venue we can.
 Maybe you’d like to use a special vehicle, horse drawn hearse for example, we can make that happen.

 - Funerals are exempt from the current restrictions on gatherings but attendance is limited to 30 maximum.
-Ask us about the rules at the cemetery or crematorium you’re thinking of using.
+Ask us about the rules at the cemetery or crematorium you’re thinking of using as they do vary.

 - If you’d like us to stream or record the funeral service for others to see we can.